33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Duck inside the Church of St. Blaise.

-Named for the patron saint of Dubrovnik, the Church of St. Blaise boasts a beautiful interior–the altar is particularly gorgeous.
+Named for the patron saint of Dubrovnik, the Church of St. Blaise boasts a beautiful interior.

 This beautiful church is definitely worth a quick stop inside as you walk along the Stradun.